Flow State (Psychology)

 - Lose awareness of all other things.

-- The person may lost the sense of the time.
+- The person may lose the sense of time.

 - Named by Mihály Csíkszentmihályi in 1975.

-- Three conditions ahve to be met to achieve a flow state:
+- Three conditions have to be met to achieve a flow state:

 - Clear goals and progress.